-Sleep controller has two important functions - ability to go to sleep at right time, and ability to come out of a sleep mode at right time.
+The sleep controller has two important functions - ability to go to sleep at the right time, and ability to come out of a sleep mode at the right time.
 The goal is to keep FC 101 in sleep mode as long as possible to avoid cycling the motor on and off frequently, and at the same time keep the controlled system variable in acceptable range.

-The sequence when running sleep mode in Open Loop:
+The sequence when running sleep mode in Open-loop:

 - 1. The motor speed is less than 22-47 Sleep Speed [Hz] and the motor has been running longer than 22-40 Minimum Run Time. - 2.
 FC101 ramps the motor speed down to 1-82 Min Speed for Function at Stop [Hz]. - 3.
 FC101 activates 1-80 Function at Stop.
-The frequency converter is now in sleep mode. - 4.
-FC101 compares the speed setpoint with 22-43 Wake-Up Speed [Hz] to detect wake up situation. - The speed setpoint is greater than 22-43 Wake-Up Speed [Hz] and the sleep condition has last for more than 22-41 Minimum Sleep Time.
-The frequency converter is now out of sleep mode. - 6.
-Go back to speed open loop control (ramp motor speed up to the speed setpoint).
+The adjustable frequency drive is now in sleep mode. - 4.
+FC101 compares the speed setpoint with 22-43 Wake-Up Speed [Hz] to detect a wake-up situation. - 5.
+The speed setpoint is greater than 22-43 Wake-Up Speed [Hz] and the sleep condition has last for more than 22-41 Minimum Sleep Time.
+The adjustable frequency drive is now out of sleep mode. - Go back to speed open-loop control (ramp motor speed up to the speed setpoint).

-The sequence when running sleep mode in Closed Loop:
+The sequence when running sleep mode in Closed-loop:

 - If 20-81 PI Normal/ Inverse Control = [0] Normal.
-When error between Reference and Feedback is greater than 22-44 Wake-Up Ref./FB Diff, the frequency converter will go to Boost status.
-If 22-45 Setpoint Boost is not set, the frequency converter will go into sleep mode. - 2.
-After 22-46 Maximum Boost Time, drive ramps the motor speed down to 1-82 Min Speed for Function at Stop [Hz]. - 3.
-The frequency converter activates 1-80 Function at Stop.
-The frequency converter is now in Sleep mode.
+When an error between Reference and Feedback is greater than 22-44 Wake-Up Ref./FB Diff, the adjustable frequency drive will go to Boost status.
+If 22-45 Setpoint Boost is not set, the adjustable frequency drive will go into sleep mode. - 2.
+After 22-46 Maximum Boost Time, drive ramps the motor speed down to 1-82 Min Speed for Function at Stop [Hz].

-- 4. When error between Reference and Feedback is greater than 22-44 Wake-Up Ref./FB Diff, and the condition last more than 22-41 Minimum Sleep Time, the frequency converter is out of sleep mode. - The frequency converter goes back to Close Loop control.
+- 3. The adjustable frequency drive activates 1-80 Function at Stop.
+The adjustable frequency drive is now in Sleep mode. - 4.
+When an error between Reference and Feedback is greater than 22-44 Wake-Up Ref./FB Diff, and the condition last more than 22-41 Minimum Sleep Time, the adjustable frequency drive is out of sleep mode. - The adjustable frequency drive goes back to Close-loop control.

-Sleep Mode will not be active when Local Reference is active (set speed manually by means of navigation keys on the LCP).
+Sleep mode will not be active when Local Reference is active (set speed manually by means of navigation keys on the LCP).

 Does not work in Hand-mode.
-Auto set-up in open loop must be carried out before setting input/output in closed loop.
+Auto set-up in open-loop must be carried out before setting input/output in closedloop.

-22-4 22-40 Minimum Run Time
+22-40 Minimum Run Time

-Range: Function:
+Range: Fu Function:

-10 s [0 - 600 s] Set the desired minimum running time for the motor after a start command (digital input or Bus) before entering Sleep Mode.
+10 s [0 - 600 s] Set the desired minimum running time for the motor after a start command (digital input or bus) before entering sleep mode.

 22-4 22-41 Minimum Sleep Time

-Range: Function:
+Rang je: Function:

-10 s [0 - 600 s] Set the desired Minimum Time for staying in Sleep Mode.
-This will override any wake up conditions.
+10 s [0 - 600 s] Set the desired minimum time for staying in sleep mode.
+This will override any wake-up conditions.